 Top 10 Benefits Of Acupuncture Explained

-A few thousand years ago, TCM (traditional Chinese medicine) doctors mapped out the human body according to its pathways (aka meridians) and channels of energy which course through us, and which keep us in balance.
+Traditional Chinese medicine doctors mapped out the human body according to its pathways (aka meridians) and channels of energy which course through us, and which keep us in balance.
 There are hundreds of points all over the body, and each point (or group of points) corresponds to an organ, physical process, or collection of nerves, muscles, and blood vessels.
 When affected, they can produce changes in our systems of immunity, digestion, breathing, nerves, and so on.

 Top 10 Benefits Of Acupuncture

 1. High Blood Pressure

 Hypertension is one of the truly silent killers.
 It can sneak up on you day by day.
 High blood pressure can be related to many conditions, and there are usually no prior symptoms.
 Nothing which would indicate something was going wrong with the circulatory system.

 In order to treat high blood pressure effectively, it’s best to establish the root cause.
 This is true with any condition, really.
 What is its nature?
 How did it start?
 Is it purely physical or perhaps stress-induced?
 What if it’s some sort of organ malfunction/failure?
 Is it diet- and lifestyle-related?

 A study conducted in 2015 reexamined the value of acupuncture in the hypertension setting.
 The results were not of a high enough quality to turn the tables on the whole thing.
 But researchers did manage to establish a stronger link between acupuncture and lowering blood pressure.